cardano-foundation/CIPs/CPS-0010/README.md

 Although security tolerances are at an implementors discretion, the potential negative impact on the ecosystem should be taken into account by authors.

 ### 2. Provide Interoperable, Optional and Extensible APIs
-Future API standards should be connection standard agnostic.
+Future API standards should be connection agnostic as well as stack standard agnostic.
 Meaning API CIP-1234 should work if connection has been initiated via CIP-30 connection or CIP-45, or CIP-4321.

 API standards should exist within an extensible framework, whereby specific connections can be permissioned and specialized.